Impact of nonextensivity on the transport coefficients of a magnetized hot and dense QCD matter: Abstract

 \section{Abstract}

-We have studied the impact of the non-extensivity on the transport coefficients related to charge and heat in thermal QCD.
-For this purpose, the electrical ($\sigma_{\rm el}$), Hall ($\sigma_{\rm H}$), thermal ($\kappa$) and Hall-type thermal ($\kappa_{\rm H}$) conductivities are determined using the kinetic theory approach in association with the non-extensive Tsallis statistical mechanism.
-The effect of non-extensivity is encoded in the non-extensive Tsallis distribution function, where the deviation of the parameter $q$ from 1 signifies the degree of non-extensivity in the concerned system.
-The thermal and electrical conductivities are found to increase with the introduction of non-extensivity, which means that the deviation of the medium from thermal equilibrium enhances both charge and heat transports.
+We have studied the impact of the nonextensivity on the transport coefficients related to charge and heat in thermal QCD.
+For this purpose, the electrical ($\sigma_{\rm el}$), Hall ($\sigma_{\rm H}$), thermal ($\kappa$) and Hall-type thermal ($\kappa_{\rm H}$) conductivities are determined using the kinetic theory approach in association with the nonextensive Tsallis statistical mechanism.
+The effect of nonextensivity is encoded in the nonextensive Tsallis distribution function, where the deviation of the parameter $q$ from 1 signifies the degree of nonextensivity in the concerned system.
+The thermal and electrical conductivities are found to increase with the introduction of nonextensivity, which means that the deviation of the medium from thermal equilibrium enhances both charge and heat transports.
 With the magnetic field, the deviations of $\sigma_{\rm el}$, $\sigma_{\rm H}$, $\kappa$ and $\kappa_{\rm H}$ from their respective equilibrated values increase, whereas these deviations decrease with the chemical potential.
-We have also studied how the extent of the non-extensivity modulates the longevity of magnetic field and observed that the time of existence of a stable magnetic field increases as $q$ rises above unity.
-Thus, as compared to a thermally equilibrated medium, the lifetime of the magnetic field is longer in a medium which is about to reach equilibrium.
-Present work is further extended to the study of some observables associated with the aforesaid transport phenomena, such as the Knudsen number and the elliptic flow within the non-extensive Tsallis framework.
+We have also studied how the extent of the nonextensivity modulates the longevity of magnetic field.
+Present work is further extended to the study of some observables associated with the aforesaid transport phenomena, such as the Knudsen number and the elliptic flow within the nonextensive Tsallis framework.